 I’m in the process of modernizing my house a bit and would like to know how to remove popcorn ceiling texture.
 I want to get rid of the 70’s feel in the house.

-Removing popcorn texture is relatively strait forward and a quite simple technique.
-However, it can be labor intensive so be aware that it will take longer than you think.
+Removing popcorn texture is relatively straightforward and a quite simple technique.
+However, it can be labor-intensive, so be aware that it will take longer than you think.

-If your ceiling has been painted before, the water won’t help very much, you just need to scrape away at it with a 6 inch mud knife until the texture comes off.
-This will be quite labor intensive.
+If your ceiling has been painted before, the water won’t help very much, you just need to scrape away at it with a 6-inch mud knife until the texture comes off.
+This will be quite labor-intensive.
 Another option is to use a random orbital sander and just start sanding.
-You willl have to experiment to find the technique that works best for you.
+You will have to experiment to find the technique that works best for you.

 Paint the ceiling and you are finished.

 If you need help with this project, let us know as our painters are experienced with this task.